armanjindal/garden/README.md

 Where I write!
 Go to armanjindal.github.io.

-Build using [Jacky Zhao's](https://jzhao.xyz/posts/networked-thought) amazing [Quartz](https://github.com/jackyzha0/quartz).
+Build using [Jacky Zhao's](https://jzhao.xyz/posts/networked-thought) amazing [Quartz](https://github.com/jackyzha0/quartz) version 4.
 This turns my Obsidian vault into a site, versioned and hosted on GitHub.